TwoBitAlchemist/NeoAlchemy/source/querybuilder-classes.rst

         Return the underlying ``CREATE`` query, which has been automatically parametrized.

-    .. py:method:: Create.set(property, value)
+    .. py:method:: Create.set(property, value, var='n')

         Set a property to a value.
 Can be called multiple times.

     :param Property property: The property to set
-    :param value: The value of the property to set
+    :param any value: The value of the property to set
+    :param str var: The variable representing the node in Cypher.
     :return: The Create object, to support chaining.
     :rtype: :py:class:`Create`

     .. py:method:: Create.delete(args=None)

-        Set the ``DELETE`` value for the query.
+        Set the ``DELETE`` clause for the query.

     :param args: The way this is handled is explained in the :ref:`return-signature` docs.